-It’s impossible to watch TV, read the newspaper or thumb through a magazine without being bombarded by ads for prescription drugs with newfangled names: Lyrica, Chantix, Xeljanz, Taltz, Victoza, Xarelto and more.
+It’s impossible to watch TV, read the newspaper or thumb through a magazine without being bombarded by media ads for prescription drugs with newfangled names: Lyrica, Chantix, Xeljanz, Taltz, Victoza, Xarelto and more.
 Who thinks up those names, anyway?
 (The science of naming drugs is a story for another day, but you can read about it here.)

-For example, if a new allergy drug hit the market, Arizona might be a perfect place to promote it.
+For example, if a new allergy drug hit the market, Arizona might be a perfect, place to promote it.
 The Grand Canyon State is consistently ranked as one of the worst places for allergy sufferers.

 The first step in media buying is to research the audience.
 One of the best tools for this is Scarborough Research, which is owned by Nielsen.
 Scarborough offers very deep data to help parse audiences.
-For example, Scarborough presents the following data about people who have bought an allergy medication in the past year.
+For example, Scarborough presents the following data about people who have bought an allergy treatment in the past year.

 The next step is to investigate the media preferences of this audience.
 That makes sense, right?
 First you want to know who to target, then you want to understand what media they consume.
 Here’s a look at what we know about people in Arizona who are known to suffer from allergies.

 The final step is to choose specific media tactics.
 Thanks to our research, we’ve taken the guessing game out of the mix.
 Our audience profiling reveals granular information about our audience that will be useful for selecting appropriate media.
 For example, we know that allergy medication users are often driving on Central Avenue, Highway 51, and the NE and SE loops of the 202.
 With that information, we can select billboards for maximum impact.